NTHU-2017-ML/DeViSE_Extension/README.md

     for i in range(len(classes)):
         output[i] = model.wv[classes[i]]
     ```
-    - Write the embedding vectors of those classes to a pickle file
+    - Write the embedding vectors of those classes to a pickle file.
      ```
     import pickle